-A glad hander is a highly extroverted person, who makes a point of acting friendly in an over-the-top way.
+A glad hander is a highly extroverted person who makes a point of acting friendly in an over-the-top way.

-Merriam Webster claims that the first known use of “glad-hand” was back in 1903.
+The first known use of “glad-hand” was back in 1903.
 The phrase grew out of the older expression to “give the glad hand,” which meant to extend a warm welcome to a friend.

 Some political scientists have argued that in fact, most politicians in modern history have been morose and depressive.
-The cheery, glad-handing exterior is nothing more than a façade, aimed to hide the sadness within.
+The cheery, glad-handing exterior is nothing more than a facade, aimed to hide the sadness within.

 Yet with the presidential campaign essentially in suspended animation and all of us practicing social distancing (or at least we should all be), Biden can’t interact with voters the way he’d like.
 So what should he do?